 - Workshops: Students are encouraged and challenged in their writing all year long, workshopping stories, poems, or essays with the support of their peers and graduate tutors.
 Although the classes are not solely workshop courses, workshops are the main component throughout the program.
-Students generate new work in all three genres (poetry, fiction, and creative nonfiction)—both assigned and self-directed—and, of course, respond to their peers’ writing.
+Students generate new work in poetry, fiction, and creative nonfiction—both assigned and self-directed—and respond constructively to their peers’ writing.
 In this way, we build a creative community to help students grow as writers.

-- Reading: Reading critically as a writer is an essential life-long skill for all writers.
-Just as a musician studies other musicians and visual artists study other visual artists, writers examine how authors have put together a story, poem, or essay; what craft choices they have made; and why they made those choices and to what effect.
-Students in the Kidd Tutorial Program read widely and deeply throughout the year from core texts (as well as from texts their tutor may assign) and respond, both through reading logs and class discussion, with a rigorous and analytical mind.
+- Reading: Learning to read closely and critically is an essential life-long skill for all writers.
+Just as a musician studies other musicians and a visual artist studies other visual artists, writers examine how authors have put together a story, poem, or essay; what craft choices they have made; and why they made those choices and to what effect.
+Students read widely and deeply throughout the year from core texts (as well as from texts their tutors assign) and respond, both through reading logs and class discussion, with a rigorous and analytical mind.

-- Inquiry and Research: The process of inquiry—a close examination of a matter in a search for information and truth—is a cornerstone of the Kidd Tutorial.
-Asking questions, analyzing, probing, digging deeper into texts both published and self-generated is how writers identify and clarify issues (both thematic and craft-driven) at stake in their own work; this is what Kidd Tutorial students do throughout the year.
-Students submit a proposal in the fall that describes their concerns, creative preoccupations, and the readings they will study to extend and investigate those concerns.
-Winter term focuses on reading and research for an extensive annotated bibliography.
-In the Spring, students present their findings to their peers and write a 15–20 page “Summary of Findings” paper that is both scholarly and craft-driven.
+- Inquiry and Research: The process of inquiry—a close examination of a question in search for truth—is a cornerstone of the Kidd Workshops.
+Asking questions—analyzing, probing, digging deeper into texts—is how writers identify and clarify issues at stake in their own work.
+Students submit a proposal in the fall that describes their creative preoccupations and the readings they will study to extend and investigate those concerns.
+Winter term focuses on reading and research for an annotated bibliography.
+In the spring, students present their findings to their peers and write a Line of Inquiry (LOI) essay that is both scholarly and craft-driven.

-- Student Anthology: In spring term, all Kidd Tutorial students contribute a selection of their work to be included in The Walter and Nancy Kidd Creative Writing Workshops Student Anthology, which they also help edit.
+- Student Anthology: In Spring term, all students contribute a selection of their work to be included in The Walter and Nancy Kidd Creative Writing Workshops Student Anthology, which they also help edit.
 At the end of the year, they read from this selection as part of a literary reading to celebrate their work.

-- Final Creative Project: Completion of the Kidd Tutorial culminates in a significant body of work, the equivalent of an undergraduate thesis, consisting of 15–20 poems, 3–4 short stories, a novella, or, on occasion, essays in creative nonfiction.
-Many Kidd Tutorial students go on to take Advanced Workshops in their genre with Creative Writing faculty, often in preparation to apply for graduate study.
+- Final Creative Project: Completion of the Kidd Workshops culminates in a significant body of work, the equivalent of an undergraduate thesis, consisting of 15–20 poems, 3–4 short stories, a novella, or, on occasion, essays in creative nonfiction.
+Many students go on to take advanced courses in their genre with Creative Writing faculty, often in preparation to apply for graduate study.

-- Kidd Talks and Visiting Writers: Kidd Tutorial students attend all the evening readings, and are encouraged to have books signed, by our visiting writers who come to campus as part of the Creative Writing Program’s Reading Series.
-In addition, visiting writers, writers from the University of Oregon, and Willamette Valley area writers are invited to give 50-minute talks to all the Kidd students in an intimate setting.
-The Kidd Talks vary from lectures about craft elements, to discussions about the visiting writers’ work.
+- Craft Talks and Visiting Writers: Students attend all of the evening readings by visiting writers who come to campus as part of the Creative Writing Program’s annual Reading Series.
+In addition, visiting writers and Creative Writing faculty give 50-minute talks to the students in an intimate setting.
+These talks vary from lectures about craft elements to discussions about the visiting writers’ work.
 Students then have an opportunity to personally engage with the visiting writers and faculty during a Q & A session.
-Former students have frequently named the Kidd Talks as one of the highlights of their time in our Program.
+Former students have frequently named these craft talks as one of the highlights of our program.